How to disable the USB ports

 - Make sure all USB options and Legacy USB support options are disabled or off.

-- Save and Exit the BIOS after making the changes.
-Typically, the F10 key is used to save and exit.
+- Save and exit the BIOS after making the changes.
+Usually, the F10 key is used to save and exit.

-- After the computer has rebooted, check the USB ports to make sure they have been disabled.
+- After the computer has rebooted, check the USB ports to make sure they are disabled.

 Disabling USB in Windows